Matthew-Inman/2048-jQuery/README.md

 # 2048-jQuery
+This was a 2 day school project as we were introduced to jQuery.
-A lot of code is to be refactored, but game is functional !
+Some code is to be refactored, but the game is functional!